alexohneander/alexohneander-astro/src/content/blog/high-scalable-minecraft-cluster.md

 For example, you can set the number of maximum players or change the description of the server.

-For more information on the individual config files, see[MultiPaper](https://github.com/MultiPaper/MultiPaper).
+For more information on the individual config files, see [MultiPaper](https://github.com/MultiPaper/MultiPaper).

+## Conclusion

+With this setup, you can easily set up a highly scalable Minecraft cluster.
+You can easily add new servers if you get more players and remove them again if the number of players decreases again.

+You can test this setup under the following Server Address: `minecraft.alexohneander.de:31732`

+If you have any questions, feel free to contact me on [Email](mailto:moin@wellnitz-alex.de) or on [Matrix](https://matrix.to/#/@alexohneander:dev-null.rocks).